What's the Connection Between Breathing and Mobility?

 The Diaphragmatic Breathing Solution

 Diaphragmatic breathing addresses these issues by optimizing respiratory muscle function and restoring proper movement patterns.
-Research shows that when breath is coordinated with movement, deep core muscles like the diaphragm and pelvic floor activate naturally, improving both stability and mobility.
+When breath is coordinated with movement, deep core muscles like the diaphragm and pelvic floor tend to activate more naturally, supporting both stability and mobility.

 Proper breathing mechanics enhance thoracic and spinal mobility while reducing compensatory tension patterns.
 This creates a foundation for better movement quality across all your lifts.

 The key is consistency.
-Like any other aspect of training, breathing patterns mobility work requires intentional practice.
-When you're tracking your training sessions with tools like Kenso, consider noting how your breathing feels during different exercises.
-This awareness helps you identify patterns and make targeted improvements.
+Improving your breathing patterns requires intentional practice, just like any other training skill.
+As you log your sessions in Kenso, pay attention to how your breathing feels during different exercises.
+That awareness helps you spot patterns and make targeted improvements over time.

 Implementing Breath Work in Your Program